Karim Alrawi: Arabic plays

 City of Peace (Arabic stage play) with Mahmoud El Lozy and Tamim Abdu, Cairo 1990.

 In Egypt, Alrawi taught at the theatre department of the American University in Cairo (AUC).
 His first serious run-in with the state censor was when his play Crossing the Water was banned and he was summoned to give an account of himself to the censor's office.
 Later that year, as a response to the censor, he adapted The Three Sisters by Anton Chekhov, setting it in contemporary Egypt.
 It was staged at the Wallace Theatre of AUC in central Cairo.
 Also, Alrawi wrote four stage plays in Arabic two of which were staged at the Wallace Theatre.
 Madinate el Salam (City of Peace) is a retelling of the life of the Sufi poet Mansour al-Hallaj who was executed in tenth century Baghdad on charges of heresy.
 The play was produced twice, both times after being refused a license by the state censor that led to threats of arrest of Alrawi by state security.
 The second produced play, Al-Bayt al Mahgour (The Abandoned House) was about sexual exploitation and its roots in Egypt's history of class privilege.
-The production of the plays, despite being denied rehearsal and production licenses by the state censor, was a contributory cause to Alrawi's later arrest and interrogation.
+The production of the plays, despite being denied rehearsal and production licenses by the state censor, was a contributory cause to Alrawi's later arrest and interrogation by State Security.

 Autobis al Intikhabat (The Election Bus), a satire on the Egyptian electoral system and Mudun Gha'iba (Absent Cities) about the destruction of Arab cities by war were two full-length plays that were to be produced with a cast of students from AUC.
 Alrawi and his actors were denied access to the Wallace theatre during the final days of rehearsals resulting in cancellation of the performances.
+The Election Bus was later broadcast by the BBC in an English language translation.

+More recently, he has collaborated with Palestinian theatre groups, including al-Harah and Misahati, producing plays touring to children living in the Occupied Territories.